karishmapatel27/whack-a-mole/notes.md

 #### Time to Squrit The Clown!
 ^ `Squirt` (FIXED)
 Mention you'll need to view this in browser?
-Need to check browser sizing on laptop screen (I'm assuming you want them to be in a line?)
+(DONE) Need to check browser sizing on laptop screen (I'm assuming you want them to be in a line?)
 Is that a branded clown I see?
+(FIXED)
 I like that it says Squirt The Clown in the console!
 This is hard to get going.
 Some guidance on how to approach?
 Not necessarily in what to do, but more where to start.
 `a function that fires every time you click` reword and give suggestion of what do? (console.log)